amritsharma/writing-challenge/Jan23-PostmanHack.md

 Input: Your address in the query parameter.

 What happens next?
-1. Convert address to coordinates with Position Stack API.
+1. Convert address to coordinates with Position Stack API. // DONE
-2. Grab weather forecast from OpenWeatherMap.
+2. Grab weather "Feels like" temperature from OpenWeatherMap. // DONE
-3. Grab air quality report from OpenAQ.
+3. Grab air quality report from OpenAQ. // API is down.
+Getting 504 Gateway Time-out.
 4. Make API call to reddit?
-Eyebleach.
+Eyebleach. // Not right now.
-5. Assemble the rest of the message.
+5. Assemble the rest of the message. // To do.
 6. Push to slack via webhook.
 (Ideally it'd be with the Slack API.
 I could make it really nice like Guac.)

 Brainstorming: